Star Trek: Infinite Game Cover

 • “Endless grinding of research and economy micromanagement, lackluster non-interactive AI, irritating randomness from the pirates, and no real satisfaction or climax in the combat system.”

-The game's atmosphere receives mixed reviews, with some praising its ability to recreate a TNG-era galactic feel and beautiful graphics that enhance the mood.
-However, others criticize the lack of authentic Star Trek elements, such as iconic soundtracks and effects, which detracts from the overall experience.
-While some find the atmosphere engaging, others feel it falls short, particularly in comparison to other titles.
+The game's atmosphere receives mixed reviews, with some praising its ability to recreate the TNG-era galactic feel and beautiful graphics that enhance the mood.
+However, many players criticize the lack of iconic Star Trek soundtracks and effects, leading to a perception of a rushed development that detracts from the overall experience.
+While some find the atmosphere engaging, others feel it falls short compared to expectations, particularly in comparison to other titles like Armada II.

 • “This game, in my opinion, does an excellent job recreating the TNG-era galactic atmosphere in the Stellaris format.”